xiaominzhu88/next-js-find-dog/README.md

 - [ ] register / log in / out

-- [ ] About Page: you can read about important notes before adopt a dog, you can view weekly dog stars, which could be updated every 3 weeks
+- [ ] About Page: you can read about important notes before adopt a dog, you can view weekly dog recommendations, which could be updated every 3 weeks

 - [ ] Fetch Page: receive random dog images and information with button 🐶 click (thedogapi)
 - [ ] Fetch Page: click on button with 🤍, you will "like" the dogs and save them as favourite